libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ***Real Time Data***: Aetherius has access to search the web or your own data in agent mode, allowing for information that isn't contained in the base model.

 ***Multi-Agent Framework***: Aetherius gives you the ability to create sub-agents for whatever use case you have.
-Alternativly you can have it trigger python scripts instead.
+Alternatively you can have it trigger python scripts instead.

 ***Reflective Journal***: Speak your mind freely and receive thoughtful feedback without judgment or fear.